solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

    ![Console output displays with the principalId value highlighted.](media/azurefunctions_msi_consoleoutput.png "Console output of MSI creation")

-7. Now we'll assign the Azure Functions managed service identity (MSI) permissions to the Azure Digital Twins service by assigning it the **Digital Twins Data Owner** role.
+7. Now, we'll assign the Azure Functions managed service identity (MSI) permissions to the Azure Digital Twins service by assigning it the **Digital Twins Data Owner** role.
 In the CLI command window, and issue the following command (replacing RESOURCE_GROUP_NAME, DIGITAL_TWINS_INSTANCE_NAME and PRINCIPAL_ID with your values):

     ```Bash
     az dt role-assignment create -g RESOURCE_GROUP_NAME --dt-name DIGITAL_TWINS_INSTANCE_NAME --assignee "PRINCIPAL_ID" --role "Azure Digital Twins Data Owner"
     ```

-8. We will now configure our Azure Digital Twins Explorer application that is running locally to register for real-time updates using SignalR.
+8. We will now configure our Azure Digital Twins Explorer application to register for real-time updates using SignalR.
 We will need to create a route from the Azure Digital Twins service to a broker Azure Function to update SignalR with the incoming data.

    1. In the CLI command window, execute the following command to establish a route from the Azure Digital Twins service (replace RESOURCE_GROUP_NAME, DIGITAL_TWINS_INSTANCE_NAME with your values):